VWS-Python/vws-python/CONTRIBUTING.rst

 The documentation page `How To Perform an Image Recognition Query <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ states that the ``Content-Type`` header must be set to ``multipart/form-data``.
 However, it must be set to ``multipart/form-data; boundary=<BOUNDARY>`` where ``<BOUNDARY>`` is the boundary used when encoding the form data.

-The documentation page `How To Perform an Image Recognition Query <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ states that ``Content-Type`` with be the only response header.
+The documentation page `How To Perform an Image Recognition Query <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ states that ``Content-Type`` will be the only response header.
 This is not the case.

 The documentation page `How To Perform an Image Recognition Query <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ states that 10 is the maximum allowed value of ``max_num_results``.